Endermanbugzjfc/ConfigStruct/README.md

 ```
 This filters out all the [TypeMismatchError](https://github.com/Endermanbugzjfc/ConfigStruct/blob/master/ConfigStruct/src/Endermanbugzjfc/ConfigStruct/ParseError/TypeMismatchError.php).
 Although `$parseError->getErrorsTree()` will still have them, they will not be shown in the error message.
 ### Print the updated error message
 Simply throw the parse errors wrapper again.
 Or you may choose to `echo $parseErrorsWrapper->getMessage()`.
 By default, the error message has a trailing line break (`\n`).
-You cant get an error message without the trailing line break (and other whitespaces) by calling `$parseErrorsWrapper->getMessageRtrim()` instead.
+You can get an error message without the trailing line break (and other whitespaces) by calling `$parseErrorsWrapper->getMessageRtrim()` instead.